Summed up simply in a quote by Huckabee on the stump in Iowa:

 And Huckabee?
 He has to win Iowa.
 If he does, he will be the favorite in South Carolina and for the nomination, as well."

 Michael Reagan, scion of the Great Communicator himself, is generally good for a nice word about Huckabee as well.
 Today is no different as he compliments the campaign on some smart strategies.
-He compliments the campaign for the brilliant Christmas ad that every pundit on TV has played a million times, giving Huckabee priceless advertising at no cost to him.
+He compliments the campaign for the brilliant Christmas ad that every pundit on TV has played a million times, giving Huckabee priceless advertising at no cost to him."In addition to seeing Mike Huckabee suddenly surge in the polls, the nation is also witnessing some of the smartest campaign strategies any candidate has displayed in a long time.
+The former Arkansas governor has shown he can play the game with the best of them, and better than most."

 A slew of new polls look good for Huckabee, too.